Oregon State vs. Washington State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Washington State has two wins against the spread in five games this year.

-- The Cougars have been underdogs by 3.5 points or more three times this season and have covered the spread twice.
+- The Cougars have been underdogs by 3.5 points or more three times this year and have covered the spread twice.

-- Washington State's games this season have hit the over one time in five opportunities (20%).
+- Washington State's games this year have hit the over on one of five set point totals (20%).

-- Washington State is 0-2 against the spread and 1-1 overall in games when it puts up more than 21.6 points.

-- The Cougars collect 350.2 yards per game, only nine fewer than the 359.2 the Beavers give up.

-- In games that Washington State totals more than 359.2 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Washington State piles up more than 359.2 yards, the team is 0-2 against the spread and 1-1 overall.

-- The Cougars have 11 giveaways this season, while the Beavers have 11 takeaways .
+- This season the Cougars have turned the ball over 11 times, while the Beavers have forced 11 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.